OperavonderVollmer/PluginTemplate/README.md

 # 🧩 Ophelia Plugin Template

-An **abstract base class** defining the standardized interface for all plugins in the Ophelia script family.
+An **abstract base class** defining the standardized interface for all plugins in the Ophelia suite.

 ***This class cannot run by itself.***